 See those vintage silver candle sticks?
 I bought the pair for just $5 during the recent town tag sale, which is such a score.

 The wire bread basket was a tag sale find.
-You can find a similar one:
+You can find a similar one online:

-The white Mikasa Italian Countryside plates are part of our wedding china.
+The white Mikasa Italian Countryside plates were a gift.

 I picked up 8 of these vintage transferware plates at the Women’s Club tag sale I blogged about.
 The brown color is perfect for Thanksgiving.